Uralic neopaganism: Hungarian native religion

-Mari native religion
+Mari religion

-The Mari native religion (Mari: Чимарий йӱла, Čimarij jüla), also Mari Neopaganism, is the ethnic religion of the Mari people, a Volga Finnic ethnic group based in the republic of Mari El, in Russia.
-Unlike other neopagan movements, the Mari native religion, called Marla, is probably among the only ones to have been practiced without interruption since the Neolithic.
-The religion has undergone changes over time, particularly under the influence of neighbouring monotheisms.
-In the last few decades, while keeping its traditional features in the countryside, an organised Neopagan revival has taken place.
+The Mari religion (Mari: Чимарий йӱла, Čimarij jüla), also called Mari paganism, is the ethnic religion of the Mari people, a Volga Finnic ethnic group based in the republic of Mari El, in Russia.
+Mari religion has been practiced predates Christianization attempts, and hence is not itself an example of neopaganism; however it has neopagan revivalist adherents, such as the Kugu sorta.

 The Mari religion is based on the worship of the forces of nature, which man must honour and respect.
 Before the spread of monotheistic teachings amongst the Mari, they worshipped many gods (the jumo, a word cognate to the Finnish Jumala), while recognising the primacy of a "Great God", Kugu Jumo.
-In the 19th century, influenced by monotheism, the Pagan beliefs altered and the image of a Osh Kugu Jumo, literally "Great God of Light", was strengthened.
+In the 19th century, influenced by monotheism, the pagan beliefs altered and the image of an Osh Kugu Jumo, literally "Great God of Light", was strengthened.

 Subject to persecution in the Soviet Union, the faith has been granted official status since the 1990s by the government of Mari El, where it is recognized as one of the three traditional faiths along with Orthodox Christianity and Islam.
 Some activists claim that the Mari native religion believers are subject to pressure by Russian authorities as part of a wider campaign to Russify Mari culture.
 Vitaly Tanakov, an adherent of the faith, was charged with inciting religious, national, social and linguistic hatred after publishing the book The Priest Speaks.

 Mordvin native religion

 The Mordvin native religion, also called Erzyan native religion, or Mordvin-Erzyan Neopaganism, is the modern revival of the ethnic religion of the Mordvins (Erzya and Moksha), peoples of Volga Finnic ethnic stock dwelling in their republic of Mordovia within Russia, or in bordering lands of Russia.
 The name of the originating god according to the Mordvin tradition is Ineshkipaz.

 The Mordvins were almost fully Christianised since the times of Kievan Rus', although Pagan customs were preserved in the folklore and few villages preserved utterly the native faith at least until further missionary activities of the Russian Orthodox Church in the 17th century and in the early 20th century.
 The Neopagan revival was started in 1990, alongside that of many other native religions in Russia, just in the verge of dissolution of the Soviet Union.

 According to scholar Victor Schnirelmann 2% of the Mordvins adhere to the Mordvin native faith.
-Adherents of the Erzyan Mastor organisation organise the Rasken Ozks (Mordvin for: "Native Prayer"), a national Mordvin worship service held yearly, with participation also of members of the Mastorava organisation and other ones.
+Adherents of the Erzyan Mastor organisation organise the Ras'ken' Ozks (Mordvin for: "Native Prayer"), a national Mordvin worship service held yearly, with participation also of members of the Mastorava organisation and other ones.